Click here for a letter to all in-network providers.

 At this time, EmblemHealth members across all product lines will have no cost-sharing (including copayments, coinsurance, or deductibles) for the diagnostic visit and related lab test for the coronavirus (COVID-19).

 As state and federal guidelines evolve in response to the pandemic, EmblemHealth will continue to evaluate the latest guidance and make appropriate adjustments to our policies.
 We will also continue to carefully monitor utilization in support of our members’ diagnostic needs, while upholding our commitment to detecting, correcting and preventing fraud, waste and abuse.
 This is essential to maintaining a health care system that is affordable for everyone.

-See our Temporary Telehealth Policy, containing allowable procedure codes, and Frequently Asked Questions for guidance on these services for our members.
+Our Temporary Telehealth Policy, with allowable procedure codes, and Frequently Asked Questions provides guidance on these services for our members.
 Telehealth services include visits by phone, virtual check-in, or virtual visit via Skype, FaceTime, or other video exchange.